 All details on how data are treated and how the calculations are made shall be documented and accompany the result to the data storage.
 If values are below the quantification limit (not the detection limit), a value of -1 should be reported.
-Definitions of the quantification and detection limits can be found in Section 2.3 of the manual on laboratory QA/QC.
+Definitions of the quantification and detection limits can be found in Section 3.2 of the Manual Part XVI on Quality Assurance and Control in Laboratories.